olaganiyu94/game-hang/README.md

 # Bug
 - When running the Game in Heroku app, the game freeze if the user choose to quit the game after the instruction,
 ![alt text](image-7.png)
--while running the game through the Gitpod terminal, no issue att all
+- while running the game through the [Gitpod](gitpod.io) terminal, the Game Terminate,
+- With this i decided to write a message note to let the user know they will need to re-run the program to start again

 # Libraries and Technologies Used